garethky/Slice-Mosquito-Direct-Tool-Head/assembly-instructions.md

 <a href="images/assembly/required-hardware.jpg"><img alt="all required hardware" width="320" src="images/assembly/small/required-hardware.jpg"/></a>

 * [Slice Mosquito Hot End](https://www.sliceengineering.com/collections/mosquito-the-professional-hotend).
 It does come with all the 2.5mm screws you will need to mount it.
-Note that the [cooling fan](https://www.sliceengineering.com/collections/accessories/products/fan-for-mosquito-hotend%E2%84%A2), [thermistor](https://www.sliceengineering.com/collections/accessories/products/thermistor-high-temperature) and [heater cartridge](https://www.sliceengineering.com/collections/accessories/products/50w-heater-cartridge) are not included and need to be purchased separately.
-E3D heater cartridges and thermistors will work.
+Note that the [thermistor](https://www.sliceengineering.com/collections/accessories/products/thermistor-high-temperature) and [heater cartridge](https://www.sliceengineering.com/collections/accessories/products/50w-heater-cartridge) are not included and need to be purchased separately.
+* Hot end cooling fan: you have options depending on your requirements
+    * The 40mm [Noctua NF-A4x10 FLX](https://www.amazon.com/dp/B009NQLT0M) is the quietest and most expensive choice
+    * The Sunon [MF40101VX-1000U-G99](https://www.digikey.com/en/products/detail/sunon-fans/MF40101VX-1000U-G99/6564863) a fan with higher static pressure that is better for encosed opperations
+    * The stock [Slice Engineering fan](https://www.sliceengineering.com/products/fan-for-mosquito-hotend%E2%84%A2) is the noisiest choice but doesnt require the fan shoud adapter
-* A 40mm fan such as [Noctua NF-A4x10 FLX](https://www.amazon.com/dp/B009NQLT0M)
+* A 5015 cooling fan such as [this one](https://www.amazon.com/dp/B07WFKPLWY)
 * Bondtech BMG Parts.
 They can be ordered as 'Spare Parts' directly from Bondtech (or from one of their local distributors like Filastruder) and wont cost as much as an entire BMG extruder:
     * 1 x [Bondtech Gear Kit 1.75/5.0](https://www.bondtech.se/en/product/drivegear-kits/) thats for 1.75mm filament and M5 shafts.
 The idler shaft included in the kit will no be used.
     * 1 x [Motor Gear](https://www.bondtech.se/en/product/motor-gear/)